-As a consequence of the above large deviation principle, we state below the law of large numbers gives the mean-field limit ODE \eqref{odex}. \begin{cor} Assume ${\Phi}^\pm_j(\vx), \, \vx\in \bR^N$, after zero extension, is local Lipschitz continuous.
+As a consequence of the above large deviation principle, we state below the law of large numbers gives the mean-field limit ODE \eqref{odex}. \begin{cor} Assume ${\Phi}^\pm_j(\vx), \, \vx\in \bR^N$, after zero extension, is locally Lipschitz continuous.
+Assume there exists (componentwisely) positive $\vm$ satisfying \eqref{mb_j}.
+Let $\cv (0)=\vx_0^{\V} \to \vx_0$ in $\bR^N_+$.
 Let $\vx^*(t)$ be the solution to RRE \eqref{odex}.
-Then $\vx^*(t)$ is the mean-field limit path in the sense that the weak law of large numbers for process $\cv(t)$ holds at any time $t$. \end{cor} The proof for mean-field limit of $\cv(t)$ was proved by Kurtz \cite{Kurtz71}.
-Here we use the large deviation principle at singe time $t$ to illustrate that large deviation principle implies the law of large numbers after the concentration of measure and gives the exponential rate of that concentration.
-This can be seen via verification method.
-First, we know $\vx^*(t)$ is the solution to RRE \eqref{odex} if and only if the action cost is zero $I(y; x_0, t)=0$; see Appendix \ref{app2}.
-Second, we choose any bounded continuous function $u_0$ in \eqref{var} such that at time $t$, $u_0(\vx^*(t))=\argmax_x u_0(x).$ Then \eqref{var} becomes $\lim_{h\to 0} h\log \bE(e^{u_0(\cv(t))/h})=u_0(\vx^*(t))$.
-This is to say $\cv(t)$ concentrate at $\vx^*(t)$.
+Then $\vx^*(t)$ is the mean-field limit path in the sense that the weak law of large numbers for process $\cv(t)$ holds at any time $t$. {\blue Moreover, for any $t>0$, for any $\eps>0$, there exists $h_0>0$ such that if $h\leq h_0$ then